spec-framework/documentation/output/book.md

 This method takes care of the interactions between the different widgets\.By linking the behavior of the different widgets it specifies the overall presentation, i\.e\. how the overall UI responds to interactions by the user\.

-Usually this method consists of specifications of actions to perform when a certain event is received by a widget\.From the propagation of those events the whole interaction flow of the UI emerges\.In  **Spec**, the different widgets are contained in value holders, and the event mechanism relies on the announcements of these value holders to manage the interactions between widgets\.Value holders provide a single method `whenChangedDo:` that is used to register a block to perform on change\.In addition to this primitive  `whenChangedDo:` method, the basic widgets provide more specific hooks, e\.g\. when an item in a list is selected or deselected\.
+Usually this method consists of specifications of actions to perform when a certain event is received by a widget\.From the propagation of those events the whole interaction flow of the UI emerges\.In  **Spec**, the different ui models are contained in value holders, and the event mechanism relies on the announcements of these value holders to manage the interactions between widgets\.Value holders provide a single method `whenChangedDo:` that is used to register a block to perform on change\.In addition to this primitive  `whenChangedDo:` method, the basic widgets provide more specific hooks, e\.g\. when an item in a list is selected or deselected\.

-    Note: For Ben: please add an example that makes the button active when a list item is selected and inactive when a list item is deselected
+The example [2\.2](#ex_button) shows how to use one of registration methods from the list widget to change the label of the button according to the list selection\.

+<a name="ex_button"></a>**How to change a button label according to a list selection**

+    theList whenSelectedItemChanged: [ :item |
+    	item
+    		ifNil: [ button text: 'No selected item' ]
+    		ifNotNil: [ button text: 'An item is selected']]